Spring Independent School District: Other facilities

 In 2015 the district acquired the 12340 sqft former North Harris County Family YMCA.
 The YMCA had closed on September 30, 2014.

 In 2019 the district announced plans to open TeachUp Spring, a teacher training center, in an ex-ITT Tech facility along Interstate 45 (North Freeway), in May of that year.

+Spring ISD opened Planet Ford Stadium in 2019.
+Planet Ford Stadium, located at 23802 Cypresswood Dr. in Spring, is the home field for the Spring, Dekaney and Westfield high school football teams.
+The district reached an agreement with Randall Reed's Planet Ford for the naming rights to the stadium and adjoining community center known as the Randall Reed Center.

 Demographics

 From 2008 to 2012, the number of Hispanic students increased by 3.8%, the number of black students increased by 1.4%, the number of White students decreased by 6%, and the number of Asian students decreased by 0.5%.
 The number of students with low economic statuses increased by 7.5% and the number of limited English proficient and/or bilingual students increased by 2.7%.
 The demographic trends were similar to the state averages of Texas.

 In 2015 the district had 36,950.
 The enrollment was projected to grow by 1,800 in five years and the annual growth rate was 0.97%.